Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 title: Comparison of 3d Math libraries
 ---

 In this article I want to compare performance of basic operations of different popular (and less popular) math libraries.
-I will focus on stuff related to 3d math used in geometry processing, so I tested Vector4 and 4x4 Matrix implementations.
-For GLM and Mango library I also tested swizzle implementations as this libraries have this feature.
+I will focus on stuff related to 3d math used in geometry processing, so I tested Vector 4 and 4x4 Matrix implementations.
+For GLM and Mango library I also tested swizzle implementations as these libraries have this feature.

-I tested presented libraries on 3 major compilers (MSVC, Gcc, Clang) using google benchmark.
-Benchmark results are quite interesting as it tells us which library is most performant, however dissassemblies are most interesting because we can see how each implementation compiles on different compilers.
-Important thing to note: MSVC and Clang tests were run on Windows 10, and Gcc tests on Ubuntu 20.04, it seems that on GCC results are very strange on some tests and I will explain that later, but it seems that MSVC and Clang results are comparable and sometimes GCC results are strangely biased and benchmark timings are unrealistic and should be taken with big grain of salt.
+I tested presented libraries on 3 major compilers (MSVC, GCC, Clang) using google benchmark.
+Benchmark results are quite interesting as it tells us which library is most performant, however dissassemblies are most interesting, because we can see how each implementation compiles on different compilers.
+Important thing to note: MSVC and Clang tests were run on Windows 10, and GCC tests on Ubuntu 20.04, it seems that on GCC results are very strange on some tests and I will explain that later.
+However, it seems that MSVC and Clang results are comparable and sometimes GCC results are strangely biased and benchmark timings are unrealistic and should be taken with big grain of salt.

-For benchmark I took GLM, Mathfu and Mango ad typical 3d game math libraries and Eigen and Blaze as state of the art general purpose math libraries.
-GLM library is tested in two modes "out of the box" and SIMD configured mode. for other libraries I'm not very familiar with them so I took default settings.
-Tests were made on two processor I had access to: old Xeon E5450 (SSE 4.1 capabilities) and i7-8850H, on second one I also run benchmarks compiled with AVX2 instrucions where is was possible.
+For benchmark, I took GLM, Mathfu and Mango as typical 3d game math libraries and Eigen and Blaze as state-of-the-art general purpose math libraries.
+GLM library is tested in two modes "out of the box" and SIMD configured mode.
+For other libraries I'm not very familiar with them, so I took default settings.
+Tests were made on two processors I had access to: old Xeon E5450 (SSE 4.1 capabilities) and i7-8850H, on the second one I also run benchmarks compiled with AVX2 instructions where it was possible.

 # Vector4 tests

-I set up few tests on which I will do the comparisons:
+I set up a few tests on which I will do the comparisons:

 1. Multiply and multiply by scalar tests: